jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab6_Modeling Registers and Counters .md

     // Synchronous logic block, sensitive to the positive edge of the clock always @(posedge clk) begin
         if (clear) begin
-            count <= 0; // If clear is asserted, reset count to 0
+            count <= 0; // If clear is asserted, reset the count to 0
         end else if (enable) begin // Proceed if the counter is enabled if (load | cnt_done) begin
-                count <= 4'b1010; // If load is asserted or count has reached 0, preload count with 10 (4'b1010)
+                count <= 4'b1010; // If the load is asserted or count has reached 0, preload count with 10 (4'b1010)
             end else begin
                 count <= count - 1; // If not loading and not done, decrement the count by 1 end